Banks in Singapore agonise over rich clients in tax evasion clampdown

 Singapore officials have said the city-state's secrecy rules were aimed at safeguarding investors' legitimate interest in privacy and did not mean it was a haven for illicit funds.
 The tighter rules are intended to fall in line with new global standards announced last year that treat tax crimes as a money-laundering offence.

-Bankers may now feel compelled to give up some of the lucrative accounts that have fuelled a boom in Singapore's assets under management to more than $1 trillion (642.05 billion pounds), with 50 percent growth in the five years to 2011, according to the latest government data.
+Bankers may now feel compelled to give up some of the lucrative accounts that have fuelled a boom in Singapore's assets under management to more than $1 trillion, with 50 percent growth in the five years to 2011, according to the latest government data.

 But as the centre for managing wealth in fast-growing Asia, and with more millionaires per capita than any other country, Singapore's pain from the purge is likely to be short-lived and the gains long-lasting.